-In May 2020, our stockholders approved the 2020 Omnibus Equity Incentive Plan (the "2020 Equity Incentive Plan") pursuant to which 2,500,000 shares of our common stock were available to grant for restricted stock, stock appreciation rights, stock options, and employee stock purchase plans.
-At December 31, 2023, 1,751,461 shares were available for future grants under the 2020 Equity Incentive Plan.
+In May 2020, our stockholders approved the 2020 Omnibus Equity Incentive Plan (the "2020 Equity Incentive Plan") pursuant to which 2,500,000 shares of our common stock were available to grant for restricted stock, stock appreciation rights, stock options, and an employee stock purchase plan.
+The employee stock purchase plan allows employees to purchase our shares of stock through payroll deductions.
+At December 31, 2024, 1,503,127 shares were available for future grants under the 2020 Equity Incentive Plan.